Swym-Pools/Swym_App/README.md

 # Swym Mobile App
 The Swym app enables you to win Bitcoin by simply saving money.

-Visit our [website](www.swympools.org) and sign up for early access to the upcoming giveaways and pools.
+Visit our [website](www.swympools.org) and sign up for early access to the upcoming giveaways.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.